Babies and crying (ICON)

 When you feel calmer, go back and check on your baby.

-Taking care of yourself helps you take care of your baby.
+Taking care of yourself helps you respond to your baby in a calm and caring way.

 Never: